 MDR transitional provisions

-This webpage provides practical information for stakeholders about the transitional provisions outlined in the Medical Devices Regulation (MDR).
+This webpage provides information for stakeholders on the transitional provisions of the Medical Devices Regulation (MDR).

 What are transitional provisions?